Another-Axiom/GT_CustomMapExample/README.md

 To load up the Unity project, go ahead and open up Unity or Unity Hub (Hub is recommended) and then click Open/Add and navigate to the downloaded + unzipped project.
 Navigate to the folder that contains the `Assets`, `Packages`, and `ProjectSettings` folders, then click `Select Folder`.

-If Unity doesn't load the Example Map upon opening you can open it by navigating to `Assets/Scenes/ExampleMap.unity`.
-You can use this map as a reference for all the available functionality and how to properly setup a Map.

 When creating a new map, you should first create a new Scene and load it up.
 Then create an empty GameObject that will hold everything in your map.
 Make sure the position is (0, 0, 0), and the scale is (1, 1, 1).